 We’re Covering the Commercial Use License

-However, you can also check this article that explains Editorial stock images, and read about where to find the best editorial images online, you’ll find Shutterstock Editorial is a very good provider!
+However, you can also check this article that explains editorial stock images, and read about where to find the best editorial images online, you’ll find Shutterstock Editorial is a very good provider!

 We’re Centering on the Image License

 Shutterstock is a high-quality stock media service for creative professionals, thus it offers more than just still images.
-They have dedicated libraries for stock footage and stock audio, and each of these media formats has their respective licensing terms.
+They have dedicated libraries for stock footage and stock audio, and each of these media formats has its respective licensing terms.